dglib/atpco/README.md

     RUN rm /etc/rhsm-host
     ```

-7. Run the test from a local directory uploading the Dockerfile \
+7. Run the test from a local machine (your dev / build machine) uploading the Dockerfile in the process \
 ` oc start-build openjre18-171 --from-dir=. --follow `

 ## II MachineConfig